ycm-core/YouCompleteMe/README.md

 ### The `:YcmCompleter` command

-This command gives access to a number of additional [IDE-like features](#quick-feature-summary) in YCM, for things like semantic go-to, type information, fix-it and refactoring.
+This command gives access to a number of additional [IDE-like features](#quick-feature-summary) in YCM, for things like semantic GoTo, type information, FixIt and refactoring.

 Technically the command invokes completer-specific commands.
 If the first argument is of the form `ft=...` the completer for that file type will be used (for example `ft=cpp`), else the native completer of the current buffer will be used.
-Call `YcmCompleter` without further arguments for a list of the commands you can call for the current (or selected) completer.
+Call `YcmCompleter` without further arguments for a list of the commands you can call for the current completer.

 See the [file type feature summary](#quick-feature-summary) for an overview of the features available for each file type.
 See the _YcmCompleter subcommands_